PatrickYLi/patrickyli.github.io/work/patmo/lecture-04.md

     </p>
     <ol>
       <li>Keep the four Chapman chemical reactions unchanged.</li>
-      <li>Decide whether the case uses any emission term.
-For the physical baseline, set direct ozone emission to zero.
-If you add an artificial O3 source, label it clearly as a training experiment.</li>
+      <li>For the physical baseline, set direct ozone emission to zero.
+Then use one paper, such as Guion et al. (2023), to explain how ozone-related precursor emission data are searched and recorded.</li>
       <li>Add dry deposition for <code>O3</code>.
 Use the vegetation example from Zhang et al. (2024), or find another paper and record the deposition velocity, units, surface type, site, season, and whether the removal applies only to the lowest layer.</li>
-      <li>Decide whether wet deposition is off or included.
-For a strict Chapman case, keep it off and explain that O3 is not the main wet-deposition example.</li>
+      <li>Keep wet deposition off for the strict Chapman <code>O3</code> case and explain that wet removal is mainly useful for soluble or efficiently scavenged species.</li>
       <li>Submit the updated PATMO input files together with a short table listing each boundary process, species, value, units, and reason for using or not using it.</li>
     </ol>
   </div>